 After the Lennon episode fizzled, Peel went on to start his own Orange label (in homage to Apple), which released variations on his themes including 1974’s Santa Claus - Rooftop Junkie and 1976’s An Evening With David Peel.
 He also released an album devoted to getting the Beatles to reform, which opened with The Beatles’ Pledge Of Allegiance and included him interviewing Lennon.

-In this age which sees his beloved New York inexorably turning into a vastly different, greed-propelled city, David Peel now seems as ancient, venerable and immortal as one of the old trees which have stood in Washington Square Park, or his now-favoured Tompkins Square, since it was a burial ground for the city’s unknown poor, a loud vestige of his city’s wild, exciting past, still railing and kicking against the pricks.
+In his final years – Peel died in 2017 after suffering a series of heart attacks – his beloved New York inexorably turned into a vastly different, greed-propelled city.
+But Peel seemed as ancient, venerable and immortal as the trees that had stood in Washington Square Park since it was a burial ground for the city’s unknown poor: a loud vestige of his city’s wild, exciting past, still railing and kicking against the pricks.

 "Punk rock forever," he proclaimed.
 "Forever punk rock!”